DakeQQ/ONNX-Runtime-Common-Process-Tools/ONNX_OPTIMIZE_SKILL.md

 - maintain topological order and valid producer/consumer relationships;
 - update opset imports, custom domains, value information, and metadata deliberately;
 - make the rewrite idempotent or detect an already-rewritten model and exit clearly;
+- automatically create any required temporary file when needed and delete it after the process completes, leaving no scratch artifacts behind;
 - save to a new path only after all structural checks pass;
 - emit a concise rewrite report containing matched, inserted, rewired, transformed, and deleted objects.